morinlab/lymphopedia/CIITA.md

 # CIITA
 ## Overview
-CIITA is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+CIITA encodes the major histocompatibility complex (MHC) class II transactivator.
+CIITA mutations are frequent in PMBCL.
+These mutations often include structural genomic rearrangements, missense, nonsense, and frameshift mutations.
+In PMBCL, these mutations are thought to contribute to loss of MHC expression.<sup>1</sup>  Although loss of CIITA and MHC Class II Expression is commonly observed in DLBCL, the role of mutations and methylation affecting this locus remains unclear.<sup>2</sup> CIITA is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

 ## Relevance tier by entity